jordanbell2357/jordanbell2357.github.io/_examples/euler-algebra-chapter-1.md

 > unknown quantities.
 >
 > **571.** It must have already been perceived, that an equation consists of two parts separated by the sign of equality,
-> $$=$$, to shew that those two quantities are equal to one another; and we are often obliged to perform a great number
+> $$=$$, to show that those two quantities are equal to one another; and we are often obliged to perform a great number
 > of transformations on those two parts, in order to deduce
 > from them the value of the unknown quantity: but these
 > transformations must be all founded on the following principles; namely, That two equal quantities remain equal,